Johnteacherlesson/first-project/README.md

 # HOMEWORK!!!

-## and make two attacks fully functional
+## make two attacks fully functional

 ## create 10 dictionaries with at least 5 keys and 5 values.

-## make the attacked block work perfectly 10 out of 10 without a delay
+## make 5 different recursions with Scratch.